dfcoffin/Spring_AI_Training_Course/labs.md

 This series of labs will guide you through building a Spring AI application that uses various capabilities of large language models via the Spring AI abstraction layer.
 By the end of these exercises, you'll have hands-on experience with text generation, structured data extraction, prompt templates, chat memory, vision capabilities, and more.

-> **Note:** This project uses Spring Boot 3.5.4 and Spring AI 1.0.0.
-Spring AI 1.0.0 includes significant API changes, including using builder patterns for constructing advisors like `MessageChatMemoryAdvisor`.
+> **Note:** This project uses Spring Boot 3.5.8 and Spring AI 1.1.0.
+Spring AI 1.1.0 includes significant API changes, including using builder patterns for constructing advisors like `MessageChatMemoryAdvisor`, and updated vector store implementations.

 ## Table of Contents